jma280/claude-use-cases/labor-and-delivery/README_labor_timeline.md

 # Labor Timeline

-**A Claude-updated real-time timeline of labor events — built during an active L&D admission.**
+**A Claude-updated real-time timeline of labor events.
+Built during an active L&D admission.**

 ## What it does

 Tracks the full chronological story of labor from first contraction to delivery and beyond.
-Every event — water breaking, dilation checks, medication changes, contraction progress — gets logged with a timestamp and category, color-coded on a visual timeline.
+Every event from water breaking, dilation checks, medication changes, contraction progress gets logged with a timestamp and category, color-coded on a visual timeline.

 Useful during labor for situational awareness, and afterward as a complete record to cross-reference against your hospital bill.